georgedix0n/SurvivalGame/README.md

 This repository contains a fully networked, multiplayer survival game built in Unreal Engine 5.
 This project integrates a comprehensive feature set suitable for survival gameplay, with a focus on responsive animations, user-friendly interfaces, and immersive interactions.

+### How To Run
+- Open uproject file from UE5, it should open `TestingLevel.umap` by default.
+If not, it is located in `Content/Maps`.
+- Run the game as client and set number of players to 2, to test combat system.
+-
 ## Features

 ### Player Movement